 In the absence of the Member Representative, the Alternate Member Representative may take any action reserved for the Member Representative.
 All references in these Bylaws to action by the Alternate Member Representative assume the absence of the Member Representative.
 The Alternate Member Representative is designated in accordance with procedures approved by the Secretary.

-Annual Member Meeting

-The annual membership meeting of WECC, as described in Section 5.2.1.

 Applicable Regulatory Authority

 The FERC or any national, state or provincial government agency with jurisdiction to regulate or directly affect the transmission of electricity within the Western Interconnection.

+Board Committee

+A committee comprised partly or solely of members of WECC’s Board of Directors.

 Bulk Power System

-The term Bulk Power System shall have the definition set forth in section 215 of the Federal Power Act.
+The term Bulk Power System shall have the definition set forth in Section 215 of the Federal Power Act.

 Class